PotassiumES/potassium-es/README.md

 Educational resources for teams who want to co-create the wider web.

 A solid social framework for organizing and realizing progressive projects.

+## Contributors

+This project has a somewhat unique Code of Conduct](https://github.com/PotassiumES/potassium-es/blob/master/CODE%20OF%20CONDUCT.md) that holds contributors to a higher standard that most other collective action.